[TR] '3 ignition update...

 > But that I not the end pf the story, no spark at the plugs.

 > no spark using a testing tool either.
 Toasted coil?
-Best
+Best way to test

 You've got to have the voltage across the low tension part of the coil going